mharen/mharen.github.io/blog/2011/2011-02-host-is-not-allowed-to-connect-to-this.md

 Connection to host lost.</pre>
 </blockquote>
-When the connection <em>works</em> you get a handshake request, which fails unless you speak MySQL but the point is you <em>can </em>connect.<br />
+When the connection *works* you get a handshake request, which fails unless you speak MySQL but the point is you *can *connect.

 What you need to do is enable the host listed in the error message to connect as a particular user.
-Login to your MySQL server and open a local connection:<br />
+Login to your MySQL server and open a local connection:

 <blockquote>
 <pre>$ <strong>mysql -uroot -p
 </strong>Enter password: <strong>************************